~/thinkingdbx/thinkinglanguage

 rmcp 1.1 SDK

-Feature-gated: --features mcp
+feature-gated: --features mcp

-Sandbox blocks subprocess spawning, HTTP always allowed
+sandbox blocks subprocess spawning, HTTP always allowed

+One protocol, both directions.
 TL agents gain access to the entire MCP ecosystem — filesystem, GitHub, databases, Slack, and hundreds more — without building each integration natively.
 Any AI tool gains access to TL's data engine via MCP server.
 Connect or serve.
 Your choice.

 table<T>